-the provider is authorized by a service authorization for the last benchmark; and
+the provider is authorized by a service authorization received at Bundled Job Placement Benchmark A or Supported Employment Benchmark 2; and

 the customer obtains employment that meets all the criteria outlined in VR1845B, Bundled Job Placement Services Plan Part B and Status Report, or on VR1613B, Supported Employment Service Plan Part 1 - Plan and Benchmark Report.

+The VR counselor determines whether the type of felony interferes with the customer's ability to obtain competitive integrated employment to meet the goals listed on the customer's individualized plan for employment (IPE), based on consideration of such factors as the:

+type of felony and how long ago the felony was committed;

+customer's job history;

+customer's qualifications; and

+local job market conditions.

 The premium is paid only once, at the conclusion and achievement of Bundled Job Placement Benchmark C or Supported Employment Benchmark 6.

 To be eligible for payment of the premium, the employment obtained by the customer must meet all the criteria outlined in VR1845B, Bundled Job Placement Services Plan Part B and Status Report, or in VR1613B, Supported Employment Service Plan Part 1 - Plan and Benchmark Report.